-Depending on the length of your shift, you may receive breaks.
-Be sure to clock in and out for rest and meal breaks.
-Because it is important that you receive pay for all hours that you work, do not punch in or out for anyone else and never let anyone punch in or out for you.
+Be sure to clock in and out for rest and meal breaks, because it is important that you receive pay for all the hours that you work.
 Doing work while not clocked in is strictly prohibited.
 If you perform any work while not clocked in, you must keep a record of all time spent on work and provide it to your manager as soon as possible so your manager can make sure you are paid for all time worked.